Dave the Barbarian: Production

-The show was created and written by Doug Langdale.
-After premiering on Disney in 2004, it began broadcasting on Toon Disney a year later.
+The series was created and written by Doug Langdale.
+After premiering on Disney in 2004, it aired on Toon Disney a year later.
 In Latin America, the show was broadcast on Jetix.

-Much like its predecessors Hägar the Horrible, The Flintstones and the short-lived The Roman Holidays, Dave the Barbarian juxtaposes both the ancient and modern.
+The series juxtaposes both the ancient and modern.
 Candy, for example, shops in the local mall and uses the crystal ball for online shopping sprees.

 Occasionally, the series breaks the fourth wall with a character complaining about a plot, directly addressing the audience, or communicating to the narrator.
-Characters can sometimes be offended by how the narrator describes them, including Oswidge in "Sorcerer Material."
-In "The Maddening Sprite of the Stump," the show's narrator skips over a fight scene, asking viewers to imagine an epic battle and explaining that "a low budget show" like Dave the Barbarian did not have the expenses to animate such a scene.
-In "A Pig's Story," the series antagonist realizes the show's narration leads to his losses, so he types favorable situations and hypnotizes the Storyteller into reading the voice-over, culminating in a theme song for the antagonist; ultimately, the narrator's laryngitis makes him lose his voice and foil the evil plan.
+Characters can sometimes be offended by how the narrator describes them, including Oswidge in "Sorcerer Material".
+In "The Maddening Sprite of the Stump", the show's narrator skips over a fight scene, asking viewers to imagine an epic battle and explaining that "a low budget show" like Dave the Barbarian did not have the expenses to animate such a scene.
+In "A Pig's Story", the series antagonist realizes the show's narration leads to his losses, so he types favorable situations and hypnotizes the Storyteller into reading the voice-over, culminating in a theme song for the antagonist; ultimately, the narrator's laryngitis makes him lose his voice and foil the evil plan.